swee3079/yaml_data_extractor/README.md

 # Consists of 2 major sections
 >> 1. Reading YAML file values using SnakeYAML
 >> 2. Reading YAML file values Using Jackson Dataformat YAML
+>> 3. Extracting the data into the MajorObj POJO class
+>> 4. MajorObj POJO class can be used within the application to use the data that were extracted from the YAML files.